 - As soon as you stop scanning with this option enabled, all scanned data is automatically saved on your hard-drive and unloaded from RAM.

-You will easily detect the parts of object when you start the post processing all these raw scans afterwards.
+- You will easily detect the parts of an object when you start the post-processing all these raw scans afterwards.

-If the highest accuracy possible is your goal (besides 3D-capturing the object in general), then make sure that there is enough geometry and/or texture features in scanner field of view at every moment of scanning.
+- If the highest accuracy possible is your goal (besides 3D-capturing the object), then make sure that there is enough geometry and/or texture features in scanner field of view at every moment of scanning.

 Reviewing scanned data

-After you finish scanning the object, it is time to quickly review your data to check that you have captured everything and no extra scans are needed.
+After you finish scanning the object, it's time to quickly review your data to check that you have captured everything and no extra scans are needed.

-- Use option "Open project (Unloaded scans)" to quickly open your project.
+- Use the option "Open project (Unloaded scans)" to quickly open your project.

 - Use option "Load key frames only” to quickly preview your raw scans.